paymennt/docs/community/6-online-payment/3-payment-methods.md

 :::note Before You Start

-You need to have an “Owner” or “Company” user account to view and manage the all finance related settings
+You need to have an “Owner” or “Company” user account to view and manage all finance-related settings.

 :::